 Mortgage interest rates can make all the difference in whether a person can afford the home of their dreams.
 Their effect on the real estate market is notable, as well.
 When interest rates are low, people are looking to buy homes.
 This drives prices up as the law of supply and demand kicks in and there are fewer available listings as some sell.
 Lower interest rates make for a better time to sell, as well, since prices are higher.
 When interest rates go up, it encourages people to wait to buy (and therefore sell) if possible.
 Find and track current interest rates here.

-Nobody wants to buy a house when they’re unsure about the economy.
+Nobody wants to buy and sell a home when they’re unsure about the economy.
 When the economy struggles, so do our jobs, earnings, and so on and so forth.
-People don’t feel comfortable committing to a mortgage when they are uncertain about their financial affairs.
+People don’t feel comfortable committing to a mortgage when they are uncertain about their financial affairs

 Cultural and Social Changes

 The way people see homeownership has changed quite a bit over the past few decades.
-This is another factor that affects the real estate market.
+This is another factor that affects the real estate market and when to buy and sell a home.
 It’s important to keep in mind that these cultural and social shifts will impact various markets differently.

 So, When Is the Best Time to Buy or Sell a Home?

 The aforementioned factors may influence the ease at which your home is sold, and the price, but none are the end-all-be-all in most situations.
-The answer is ultimately, when you’re ready.
+Ultimately, the answer is when you’re ready.
 Have you found a new home yet?
 Do you have the necessary finances?
 Do you want to fix up your house before selling?
-If you’re looking to sell your home as a means of equity release, but you’re not ready, EasyKnock’s Sell and Stay plan can remedy that situation.
+If you’re looking to sell your home as a means of equity release, but you’re not ready, a sale-leaseback plan can remedy that situation.